 - Flowering period: July

-With their arching, strappy, sword-shaped leaves, Phormiums make a dramatic statement in the garden.
-Originating from New Zealand, where their fibre has traditionally been used in the same way as hemp or sisal, they are versatile evergreen plants that tolerate a range of conditions and look at home in a variety of different planting planting schemes.
-This, combined with the increasing number of colourful varieties being introduced, means that they have become increasingly popular in recent years.
-This one is a large, robust species, with thick, dark green leaves with blue-green undersides.
-In hot summers, towering spikes of tubular, red flowers emerge from the centre, followed by sturdy seed-heads.
-This New Zealand flax makes a magnificent feature plant for a large, sunny, garden, where it will provide structure and act as a foil for flowering plants.
-It copes particularly well with wind and coastal sites.
+With their arching, sword-shaped leaves, Phormiums make a dramatic statement in the garden.
+Originating from New Zealand, where their fibre has traditionally been used in the same way as hemp or sisal, they are versatile evergreen plants that tolerate a range of conditions and look at home in a variety of different planting schemes.
+They have become increasingly popular in recent years, with more and more colourful varieties being introduced.
+As its name suggests, this one has all the colours of the sunset - broad, bronze-green leaves with rose-pink or apricot margins that sing in the sunlight.
+In hot summers, spikes of tubular, yellow-green flowers will shoot up from the centre.
+This spectactular phormium is perfect for a sunny, exotic or Mediterranean-style garden, as part of a scheme based on 'hot' colours, or as a foil for ornamental grasses.

 The trick to achieving the tropical effect is good preparation and dense planting, vivid foliage, fiery flowers and striking contrasts.
 The jungle garden is a place for theatrical planning and planting.
 If you don't have room or the inclination...Read full article